Batch Bayesian Active Learning with Partial Batch Label Sampling: Introduction

 \section{Introduction}

 Active Learning (AL) aims to select the most informative data to label, given abundant unlabeled data but a limited labeling budget.
-AL approaches include heuristic-based methods \citep{lewis1995sequential, scheffer2001active, wang2014new, sener2018active, ash2019deep, pmlr-v162-zhang22k} and probabilistic methods \citep{houlsby2011bayesian, gal2017deep, kirsch2019batchbald, ash2021gone, kirsch2021test, mussmann2022active, smith2023prediction, huseljic2024fast}.
-From a practical point of view, most existing active learning algorithms lack explainability of when and why they work or not, making it hard for practitioners to decide which algorithm to use.
+AL approaches include heuristics-based methods \citep{lewis1995sequential, scheffer2001active, wang2014new, sener2018active, ash2019deep, pmlr-v162-zhang22k} and Bayesian-based methods \citep{houlsby2011bayesian, gal2017deep, kirsch2019batchbald, kirsch2021test, mussmann2022active, smith2023prediction}.
+From a practical point of view, most heuristics-based active learning algorithms lack explainability of when and why they work or not, making it hard for practitioners to decide which algorithm to use.
+They also require dataset-specific hyperparameters to balance tensions between principles such as uncertainty, diversity, and representativeness.

-To address the issue in a theoretical and practical way, we formulate active learning based on the core principle of Bayesian Decision Theory: choose the action (point to label) that minimizes the expected cost (the test loss).
-A key obstacle is the intractability of planning, which we sidestep via the common myopic perspective, optimizing the test loss after one more label, rather than the entire labeling budget.
-From this Myopic Bayesian Decision Theory principle, we can derive expected error reduction methods \cite{roy2001toward, mussmann2022active}, predictive entropy methods \citep{10.1162/neco.1992.4.4.590, smith2023prediction}, and even BAIT \citep{ash2021gone} using informal asymptotic approximations.